koorchik/LIVR/README.md

 1. Your implementation should support all validation rules described in "Validation Rules"
 2. Your implementation should return error codes descibed in specification
 3. It should be easy to implement own rules
+4. Please use "test_suite" to ensure that yout implementation works correctly

 ## TODO ##